 Babylonian Captivity, Daniel declared that God rules over the affairs of the

-kingdom of men, and gives it to whomever he pleases, and sets up over it even
+of men, and gives it to whomever he pleases, and sets up over it even the

 And because He “arranged”